Intake Process & Tracking Leads

 Don’t have a sense of urgency about your intake process?
 You should.
 If everyone in your firm – staff, paralegals and attorneys — don’t know their role in intake, that needs to change.

 Here Are Some Examples

-It’s hard to believe that simple, common-sense mistakes are being made everyday by law firms with intake, but it’s true.
+It’s hard to believe that simple, common-sense mistakes are being made every day by law firms with intake, but it’s true.
 Consider some of these:

 - A panicked and injured driver was just slammed into by a large truck this morning.
 When he calls your firm, he’s greeted by an electronic recording rather than a real person.
 Click, hangs up.

 - A mother’s 5-year-old son just died 3 days after a tonsillectomy, and the hospital is stonewalling her.
 She wants answers.
 She calls your firm.
-The receptionist not only sounds unfriendly, she puts her on hold.
+The receptionist not only sounds unfriendly, but she also puts her on hold.
 Click, hangs up.